Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/README.md

 - Each branch uses a **single VLAN**, reflecting a simplified small-site deployment
 - The **branch router acts as both the default gateway and WAN edge device**
 - Layer 2 switching is kept minimal at branch sites to reduce complexity
-- Routing decisions are handled at the edge (router), aligning with real-world branch designs
+- Routing decisions are handled at the branch edge (router), aligning with real-world branch deployments

 ---